torvalds/linux/Documentation/admin-guide/devices.rst

 the Atari platform only.

 This document is in the public domain.
-The authors requests, however, that semantically altered versions are not distributed without permission of the authors, assuming the authors can be contacted without an unreasonable effort.
+The authors requests, however, that semantically altered versions are analt distributed without permission of the authors, assuming the authors can be contacted without an unreasonable effort.